Thinking about planning a trip to paradise but wondering “is Tulum Mexico safe”?

 Travel Insurance while in Tulum

-At the moment, we are preferring Safety Wing as they have better Covid-19 coverage.
+At the moment, we are preferring Safety Wing as they have better Covid-19 coverage, plus, like any travel insurance, you can get a coverage just for the length of your stay.

 Safest Areas in Tulum (And Areas to Avoid)